JairoMolano/CameraXAplication/README.md

 # 📸 CameraX Application with Java - Documentation

+Implementation of CameraX using Java

 ## 📁 Table of Contents

+This project is a fully documented guide and reference code for using CameraX in Java.
+It includes step-by-step explanations, lifecycle-based implementation and examples .

 1. 🎯 Project Creation and Initialization
 2. 🚀 App Logic - MainActivity and Use Cases